cytrynahq/Murph/README.md

-# Murph - HWID Spoofer
+# Murph - Kernel Hardware-ID Spoofer

 ⚠️ DO NOT use this source without any changes to in-game unbans!
 IT WILL NOT WORK ⚠️